-Encourage students to respond to the video in ways that are driven by the creative process.
+Encourage students to allow the creative process to guide their responses to the video.
 Students' final products will differ as they apply their own unique skills, knowledge, and interpretations to the challenge.

 "Make your own printmaking block/plate (for example, linoleum cut) from which you can produce a series of prints.
 Drawing inspiration from the way that Albrecht Dürer emphasized the rhinoceros in his composition, create an animal (real, imagined, or a hybrid), and find a way to emphasize it in your composition."